Nebula-Block-Data/docs/Serverless_Endpoints/Overview.md

-# Overview
+> [!NOTE]
+> This section covers the Inference API (OpenAI compatible), which provides serverless endpoints for running generative AI models without managing infrastructure.
+Find guides, supported models, and usage examples below.

+# Inference API (Serverless Endpoints)
-Welcome to Nebula Block's Serverless Endpoints, the easiest way to integrate powerful generative AI models like Meta LLaMa and StableDiffusion into your applications.
+Welcome to Nebula Block's Inference API, the easiest way to integrate powerful generative AI models like Meta LLaMa and StableDiffusion into your applications.
+The Inference API is OpenAI compatible and available at `https://inference.nebulablock.com/v1`.

 With Nebula Block, endpoints are pre-configured for you—simply sign up, log in, and start using them right away!
 You can explore the capabilities of our models live on our platform UI or integrate them into your projects using provided code samples in curl, Python, or JavaScript.

 ## Key Features
+- **OpenAI Compatible:** Use OpenAI SDKs and tools with Nebula Block's Inference API.
 - **Serverless Endpoints:** No setup required—get started instantly after signing in.
 - **Live Use:** Test models interactively on our platform's UI.
 - **Code Samples:** Quick-start guides for curl, Python, and JavaScript.